Learning to articulate a wider range of emotions can lead to better control and relationships.

 To Age Well, Change How You Feel About Aging

 Scientists are discovering something very peculiar about aging.
 How we feel about getting old matters.
-A lot.

 6 Signs You Were Raised By a Narcissist